osinD/Needham-Schroeder-Protocol-Java/README.md

     Alice performs a simple operation on the nonce, re-encrypts it and sends it back verifying that she is still alive and that she holds the key.

-##Progrms
+## Programs
-We use sockets to transfer data between programs S, Sok_A_Client Sok_B_Client To encrypt data we use DES symetric key algorithm
+We use sockets to transfer data between programs S, Sok_A_Client Sok_B_Client To encrypt and decrypt transfered data we use DES symetric key algorithm